 Not Saving Enough For Retirement

-The number one financial red flag for anyone turning 40 is they are not saving enough money for retirement.
+The number one financial red flag for anyone turning 40 is not saving enough money for retirement.
 Study after study shows that Social Security will be insufficient for most Americans to live a comfortable life in retirement.
-Additional financial means will be required.
+That means additional financial is not only recommended but required.

 The Last Word